“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 Tammy’s voice brought us back to a harsh reality, “Prepare to leave Dezner’s atmosphere.”

-We were now leaving our destroyed safe house to enter the cutthroat race track.
+We left our destroyed safe house to enter the cutthroat race track.

-Once we were satisfied about the distance we put between us and the planet, we all met on the flight deck.
+Once satisfied about the distance we put between us and the planet, we all met on the flight deck.
 It was full of somber faces and fresh memories of death.

 Rei was the first to speak, “How did they find us?”

-Her eyes were back to their normal color but they were filled with tears.
+Her eyes were back to their normal color, but were fighting back tears.

-“Yeah but how?!” she raised her voice out of frustration.
-“They killed them!
+“Yeah but how?!”
+Her voice strained as she yelled the truth at us, “They killed them!
 They killed the villagers because we were there!
-This was our fault!
+That was our fault!
 We shouldn’t have gone there!”

 She was getting it all off her chest, the emotions she held back in order to save the village kids had caught up with her.

-Kiko, who was standing in the corner of the room, turned and left without a word and Rei fell to the table weeping out of frustration and sorrow.
+Kiko, who was standing in the corner of the room, turned and left without a word and Rei fell to the table, weeping what was left of her energy.

 I wanted to know too, why and how this happened, but most of all I wanted to know what we were going to do about it.
 Our safe house was found and destroyed.
 Were we going to try and find a new hiding spot and endanger more innocent lives?